 Our Favorite Free Resources for Drum Teachers

-Giving drum lessons is an exciting and rewarding activity, whether you’re teaching professionally, just earning a little extra cash on the side, or simply trying to inspire the next generation of drummers.
+Giving drum lessons is an exciting and rewarding activity.
+Whether you’re teaching professionally or earning a little extra cash, you can inspire a new generation of drummers.

 It can also be a difficult task.
-Knowing how to play the drums yourself is obviously essential to being able to teach them, but it’s certainly not the only requirement.
-Learn how to go from excellent drummer to awesome drum teacher with a little help from great resources all over the internet.
+Knowing how to play the drums yourself is obviously essential to being able to teach.
+However, it’s certainly not the only requirement.
+Learn how to go from excellent drummer to awesome drum teacher with a little help from great internet resources.

 Free Drum Sheet Music

-Whether you need to know how to teach beginner drum lessons or you’re already giving advanced classes, drum sheet music is an essential part of the coursework.
+Whether you want to teach beginner drum lessons or you’re already giving advanced classes, drum sheet music is an essential part of the coursework.
 You’ll go through a lot of sheet music over the course of your drum classes!
 You need to make sure that you’re finding songs your students will enjoy (based on their ability) and that as soon as you’ve finished working on one song, you have another one ready to go.
-For this, most drum teachers turn to websites like OnlineDrummer.com, where you’ll find an extensive library of professionally notated drum sheet music available for a few bucks per download.
+For this, most drum teachers turn to websites like OnlineDrummer.com.
+There you’ll find an extensive library of professionally notated drum sheet music available for a few bucks per download.

 Drum Teacher Resource Websites

 As with any discipline, you can learn a lot from other professionals in the same field.
 The internet is full of websites geared toward drum students and drum teachers alike.
 Spend some time watching drum lesson videos on websites like FreeDrumLessons.com or Drumeo.com.
-If you’re finding that one or more of your students are struggling with a certain technique, see how these online instructors are explaining it and incorporate some of their ideas into your classes.
+Maybe you find one or more of your students are struggling with a certain technique.
+See how online instructors explain it and incorporate some of their ideas into your classes.

 Here’s a list of our favorite sites: